Welcome to today's edition of the Rush 24-7 podcast.

 They almost that they don't.

-They don't have any evidence to to back up this indictment.
+They don't have any evidence to back up this indictment.

-And of course, this rates page A twenty two uh in the mainstream press, as does the Iraqi constitution.
+And of course, this rates page A22 in the mainstream press, as does the Iraqi Constitution.

-I don't know if you've picked it up yet or not, but the the Iraqi constitution is a failure whether the vote wins or not.
+I don't know if you've picked it up yet or not, but the Iraqi Constitution is a failure whether the vote wins or not.

-Because the Sunnis are unhappy, and so I mean, the the the people are desperate for failure in Iraq, and even in the in the in the uh in light of huge success, they have to pass it off as a failure or a coming failure.
+And even in light of huge success, they have to pass it off as a failure or a coming failure.

-Because they're gonna have to rewrite the Constitution because the Sunnis are so unhappy.
+Even if the vote succeeded, it's still a loss because they're going to have to rewrite the Constitution because the Sunnis are so unhappy.

 But meanwhile, they're staring democracy right in the face in Iraq and not even seeing that that's what happened.